smiffy6969/razor-naff/README.md

 		attributeChanged: function(name, oldVal, newVal)
 		{
-			// when host attribute changes
+			// when host attribute changes, event is fired on change automatically
-			console.log('attributeChanged');
+			// *attributechanged where * = name of attribute, along with detail of old and new values console.log('attributeChanged');
 		},